ksnortum/Inputer/README.md

 # Inputer

-**Inputer** is a simple, easy-to-use class for prompting for and validating input from the console.
+**Inputer** is a simple, easy-to-use class for prompting for and validating input from the command line.

 ## Usage